HelmyBlub/chatSim/tasks.md

 Tasks:
+- problem: citizen get to starving while thinking to much.
+Make starving gather a bit more food once triggered
 - more images+animations
     - thought animation
-        - job switch improve display text
-        - make multiple lines possible
+        - make thoughs usable for jobs
     - buy/sell animation
     - don't move directly to the middle
         - lumberjack walks besides tree, (left and right)